ASERL Documents Disposition Database - login required

 Offers are posted for a total of 45 days - 15 for UVA and CoEs, 15 for other regionals, 15 for ASERL selectives.
 When your offers are cycled out of the ASERL database you will receive an email letting you know you can discard them.
 Please see the "Disposition" tab of this guide for additional information on discarding documents.

-Additionally, Virginia depositories should offer materials that might be of wide-spread interest (older materials, long runs of serials, Serial Set volumes, etc.) on FDLP eXchange so that libraries around the U.S. have a chance to claim the materials.
+Additionally, Virginia depositories should offer materials that might be of wide-spread interest (older materials (75+ years old), topics of special interest, long runs of serials, Serial Set volumes, etc.) on FDLP eXchange so that libraries around the U.S. have a chance to claim the materials.

 General information on Depository Offers

 Selective U.S. depository libraries served by a regional may withdraw depository publications which are no longer needed and which have been held for at least five years from the date of receipt.
 (See exceptions on "Documents Not to Be Offered" page.)